forcedotcom/distributions/README.md

 This package implements a variety of conjugate component models for Bayesian MCMC inference.
-Each model tries to have three implementations:
+Each model may have up to three types of implementations:

+*   `example_py` -
-* a pure python implementation for correctness auditing
+    a pure python implementation for correctness auditing and debugging.

+*   `example_cy` -
-* a cython implementation for faster inference in python
+    cython implementation for faster inference in python and debugging.

+*   `example_cc` -
-* a low-precision C++ implementation for fastest inference in C++
+    a low-precision C++ implementation for fastest inference in C++.

-although some models are missing some implementations.
+    C++ models are available in the `include/` and `src/` directories, while their python wrappers enable unit testing.

 ## Cython

-Distributions includes several optimized modules that require Cython 0.15.1 or later.
-On Ubuntu 12.04, this can be installed as follows:
+Distributions includes several optimized modules that require Cython 0.20.1 or later, as available via

-    sudo apt-get install cython
+    pip install cython

-After making a change to a .pyx or .pxd file, rebuild the extension:

-    python setup.py build_ext --inplace

 To install without cython: